Designing Local Distributed Mechanisms: Local mechanisms and monotone optimisation

-Myerson's Lemma also gives the formula for the payment rule.
-For binary optimisation, it follows directly from monotonicity that for each agent $v$ there is a single threshold bid, called the \emph{critical price}, $b^*(v)$ such that $v$ is selected with any bid $b(v) \geq b^*(v)$ and is not selected with any bid $b(v) < b^*(v)$.
-The critical price is used to defined the payment function: in binary maximisation problems the payment is defined as $p(v) = -b^*(v)$ if $v$ is selected and 0 otherwise, and in binary minimisation problems it is defined as $p(v) = b^*(v)$ if $v$ is selected and 0 otherwise.
-The following theorem is a corollary of Myerson's Lemma, but we give a proof for completeness.
+For the special case of binary maximisation and minimisation problems, the payments are given by the \emph{critical prices}: $b^*(v)$ such that $v$ is selected with any bid $b(v) \geq b^*(v)$ and is not selected with any bid $b(v) < b^*(v)$.
+The existence of a critical price follows directly from the monotonicity of $A$.
+The critical price is used to define the payment function: in binary maximisation problems the payment is defined as $p(v) = b^*(v)$ if $v$ is selected and 0 otherwise, and in binary minimisation problems it is defined as $p(v) = -b^*(v)$ if $v$ is selected and 0 otherwise.

-\begin{theorem} Let $A$ be a monotone algorithm for a binary maximisation or minimisation problem $P$.
-Then the algorithm $A$ with bids as input and critical prices as payments is a truthful mechanism. \end{theorem}
+We show that any monotone distributed algorithm can be turned into a mechanism. \begin{theorem} Let $A$ be a monotone distributed algorithm for a binary maximisation or minimisation problem $P$ in the LOCAL model.
+Then the mechanism that uses $A$ as the allocation rule and critical prices as payments is incentive compatible and can be computed with the same time complexity as $A$ in the trusted LOCAL model. \end{theorem}

+While the incentive compatibility follows from Myerson's Lemma, we give an independent proof for our special case.
+In the next section we show that the critical prices can also be computed with the same time complexity, completing the proof of Theorem~\ref{thm:main}.